datanews/tik-tok/README.md

     bower install https://github.com/datanews/mobile-timeline.git

-You can also download the code from Github.
+You can also download the code from Github (TODO: include link and example).

 ## Include